 Last week, we posted on this blog 30 photos that the Library of Congress is attempting to ID.
 We were overjoyed by the response we got!
 Thank you to all!
 Now in our second (and last) post, we have here 30 additional photos also in need of a “solution.”
 As always, “clicking” on the thumbnail below will increase the photo in size.
 Please add your comments below and we will update this blog as the photos are positively ID’ed or quality suggestions come in.
 Many thanks!

 - We’ve had several guesses for this guy–Lawrence Gray, Grant Withers….?
 But, so far, nothing has stuck.
 Who do you think it is?
-UPDATE: Is this Don Terry?
+SOLVED: Don Terry!

 2. We have several shots of this young lady but, sadly, no name to put with her face.

 UPDATE: The guess of Alexa Davalos was a good one but Ms. Davalos’s management say it is not her.